Managing Your Holiday Custody Schedule

 Your kids will eventually forget about the toys or gifts, but they will hold onto how you made them feel.

-Prior to gift opening, preferably as early as possible, explain to your kids what they can expect from the holidays in an age-appropriate manner.
+Before gift opening, preferably as early as possible, explain to your kids what they can expect from the holidays in an age-appropriate manner.
 The younger the child, the simpler the explanation should be.
 Let them know the plan, what arrangements you make with your ex, and the holiday schedule.

 Related Reading: What Are the Odds of Getting Primary Custody?